NATIONAL CHAMBER CHOIR OF ARMENIA

 Since 1995, he has been leading the “Hay Folk” vocal ensemble, with exceptional successes in Armenia and numerous guest tours abroad.

 He was the Artistic Director of the music portion of Armenian Days at the EXPO-2000 international exhibition in Hanover, where he won the first prize.
-He has been the Artistic Director and Principal Conductor of the Armenian Chamber Choir since 2000.
+He has been the Artistic Director and Principal Conductor of the National Chamber Choir of Armenia (NCCA) since 2000.

 Under his leadership, world-famous ECM Records released in 2006 the «ARS POETICA» CD of the choral concert.
 The full information on the CD is placed in “The Gramophone” prestigious music catalog.